Skip to main content

 Patient

 Look man, I'm gonna be straight with you.
 I just got diagnosed last month so I'm pretty fresh to all this too.
-But I already talked to a lawyer and here's what they told me - it really depends on if you settle or go all the way to trial.
+But I already talked to a lawyer and here's what they told me.
+It really depends on if you settle or go all the way to trial.
 Settlement can take anywhere from a few months to a couple years, trial is gonna be longer.
 They said alot of these cases do settle faster because the companies just wanna get it over with.

 What I'd say is don't wait around to talk to someone.
 Get a consultation, it's free, and they can look at your specific exposure history.
 In my case, I worked HVAC from 1975 to 2000 doing ductwork in commercial buildings so I got pretty good documentation of where I was and what I was around.
 That stuff matters for how fast things move.